 Foster Grandparent Program: Seniors in the Foster Grandparent Program, (FGP) give their experience and talent to improve the lives of children in need.
 Seniors, 60 and over, are given the opportunity to volunteer as tutors, mentors, or caregivers for children through a variety of community organizations including schools, Head Start programs, libraries and daycare centers.
 The FGP volunteers receive an hourly stipend of $2.65 and mileage for participating in the program.
 The SSP FGP program is the second largest program in the State of Illinois after Cook County in Chicago.

 Information & Assistance: I&A Specialists advocate for seniors and people with disabilities with limited incomes by providing information and referral services for individuals to effectively access resources provided by Federal, State, and private and community organizations.
-In 2014, I&A services were provided for five days a week at our Alton headquarters, once a month at the Glen Carbon Community Center and at two Senior Housing Facilities in Alton and East Alton.
-The indictors for success for this program is that Senior Services Plus, Inc. projects providing 3,025 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
+In 2017, I&A services were provided for five days a week at our Alton headquarters, once a month at the Glen Carbon Community Center and at two Senior Housing Facilities in Alton, once at the Mascoutah Senior Center, Millstadt, and five days a week at PSOP in Belleville.
+The indictors for success for this program is that Senior Services Plus, Inc. projects providing 6,800 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.

-Outcomes: The projected outcome for this program is that Senior Services Plus, Inc. projects providing 3,025 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
-The indicator for success is that SSP will provide 95% of the projected number of 3,025 I & A units.
-In 2014 I & A has provided 4,468 seniors with 9,170 units of services.
-I&A is contracted to provide only 3,025 units of I&A and we have surpassed our number.
+Outcomes: The projected outcome for this program is that Senior Services Plus, Inc. projects providing 6,800 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
+The indicator for success is that SSP will provide 95% of the projected number of 3,784 I & A units.
+In 2017 I & A has provided 4,840 seniors with 7,615 units of services.
+I&A is contracted to provide only 6800 units of I&A and we have surpassed our number for the 10th year in a row.
 This is due to reduction in services by the State of Illinois and other municipal and governmental entities reducing services.
-Of the total number of seniors served, 83% are living at or below 200% of the poverty level.
+The need for I & A services will only continue to grow as there are a projected 1,700 individuals turning 60 and aging into services each year for the next 20 years.
+People are living longer; with this comes chronic conditions requiring more access to nutritional, physical, emotional, medical, financial, in-home care, housing, legal information, etc. There is a growing number of the aging population living at or below the poverty and they are making choices on basic needs and will need advocacy and support in maximizing their limited resources.
+Of the total number of seniors served, 75% are living at or below 200% of the poverty level.

 Outcomes: The projected outcome for this program is that the Senior Services Plus, Inc. will provide Meals On Wheels to homebound individuals age 60 + with the greatest economic and social needs, in an effort to promote independence and to prevent institutionalization.
-The indicator of success is that SSP will provide 95% of the total projected number of 122,750 MOWs to delivered to homebound individuals age 60 +.
-In 2014, SSP has provided 102% or a total of 125,255 MOW’s, for 1,011 seniors, and 6,132 home delivered meals for 37 individuals with disabilities.
-Of the total, 87% are classified as living at or below 200% of the poverty level, 64% are women, 60% are living alone, 68% are over the age of 75 and 90% are classified as being frail due to their age and medical condition.
-There is an increase in the usage of the program while the overall number of individuals dropped, this is due to a decrease by CCU not approving short term usage for higher income seniors and eliminating individuals from eligibility who have not used services in the past year.
+The indicator of success is that SSP will provide 95% of the total projected number of 109,000 MOWs to delivered to homebound individuals age 60 +.
+In 2017, SSP has provided 118% or a total of 128,539 MOW's, for 654 seniors, and 13,340 home delivered meals for 131 individuals with disabilities, veterans and participants from MCOs.
+The reason 2017 MOW delivery was more than projected was SSP was asked to serve weekend frozen meals after being reduced 17,000 meals from FY 2016 and reducing staff and drivers hours.
+Of the total, 90% are classified as living at or below 200% of the poverty level, 60% are women, 60% are living alone, 51% are over the age of 75 and 90% are classified as being frail due to their age and medical condition.

 Transportation Program: Senior Services Plus provides transportation for individuals in the greater Alton area of Madison County to maintain independence to accomplish day-to-day activities.
 The transportation component is essential in supporting seniors who have lost their ability to drive to remain living independently in their homes.
 Individuals are referred through the Visiting Nurses Association for an assessment and they then can receive services.
-Transportation services are available in the Riverbend area for a suggested donation of $2.50 per ride, SSP is averaging YTD $3.00 or 100% of the total requested donation.
+Transportation services are available in the Riverbend area for a suggested donation of $9.00 per ride, SSP is averaging YTD $9.00 of the total requested donation.

 Wellness Center: The SSP Wellness Program continues to offer a fully outfitted fitness center with classes based on our agency values that all individuals aged 55+ should have access to an affordable wellness programming.
 The wellness center is fully equipped with 24 pieces of cardio equipment, 24 weight resistance stations, and 14 different fitness classes offered 32 different times throughout the week.

-Outcomes: In, 2014, the SSP Wellness Center had over 1,102 members who utilized a variety of cardio, weight equipment, and fitness classes to improve their overall health and fitness.
-This is an increase of 1% over 2013 and currently over 81% of our current membership is 55 and above.
-There is an average of 3,000 individuals monthly who use the Wellness Center equipment or attend classes and the membership renewal rate was 51% of rejoining members from 2013.
-SSP has also started a low cost personal training program which currently has over 45 active members.
+Outcomes: In, 2017, the SSP Wellness Center had over 1,136 members who utilized a variety of cardio, weight equipment, and fitness classes to improve their overall health and fitness.
+Over 73% of our current membership is 55 and above.
+There is an average of 3,000 individuals monthly who use the Wellness Center equipment or attend classes and the membership renewal rate was 51% of rejoining members from 2016.
+SSP has also started a low cost personal training program which currently has over 60 active members.